RuyiLi/endless-undyne/README.md

 This was made in pygame, a python library.
 Also, thanks to GIFImage by Matthew Roe (http://pygame.org/project-GIFImage-1039-.html); this was used to render Undyne.

-If you are to remix/finish this game, you will need to give credit to me.
+If you are to remix/finish this game, please give some credit to me.

 Please note that this requires pygame(http://pygame.org/hifi.html) and PIL(http://www.pythonware.com/products/pil/), and of course, Python (2.7).